wboulton/CTFWriteups/rev/UMDCTF2025/cmsc351/cmsc351.md

 ```bash
 ttsstsssstsssttt
 ```
+On second thought, I probably could have included the change in arg2 as the weight of edges for the call graph to make a more sophisticated DFS, but this method managed to get a correct solution regardless.

 In the end, this solution is cool and makes good use of binary ninja, but it took me significantly longer than the brute-force solution, so I think I chose the right method during the ctf.